ojkelly/paranoidmode.com/README.md

 ### **Assumed Knowledge**

-Writing a guide like this, it's very hard to cater to all knowledge levels.
+Writing a guide like this, it's hard to cater to all knowledge levels.
 This guide is written with the following assumptions:

   - You are using Linux, Unix or OS X (accepting pull requests for Windows instructions)
   - You can use terminal